Regularity Properties for Sparse Regression: Setup

 The two conditions are very similar.
-The only difference is that the $\ell_1$ versus $\ell_2$ norm in the denominator.
-The inequality $|v_S|_1 \leq \sqrt{s} |v_S|_2 $ immediately implies that the compatibility conditions are formally weaker than the RE assumptions. \cite{van_de_geer_deterministic_2007} provides an $\ell_1$ oracle inequality for the Lasso under the compatibility condition.
-See also \cite{van_de_geer_conditions_2009, buhlmann_statistics_2011}.
+The only difference is the change from $\ell_2$ to $\ell_1$ norm in the denominator.
+The inequality $|v_S|_1 \leq \sqrt{s} |v_S|_2 $ shows that the compatibility conditions are -- formally at least -- weaker than the RE assumptions. \cite{van_de_geer_deterministic_2007} provides an $\ell_1$ oracle inequality for the Lasso under the compatibility condition, see also \cite{van_de_geer_conditions_2009, buhlmann_statistics_2011}.